wp-plugins/the-events-calendar/readme.txt

 == Frequently Asked Questions ==

-= Is there a shortcode available for The Events Calendar? +
+= Is there a shortcode available for The Events Calendar? =

 No, this plugin does not use a shortcode nor is one available at the time being.
+However, you may want to check out the experimental, totally unsupported <a href=“https://wordpress.org/plugins/event-rocket/“>Event Rocket add-on</a> to see if it accomplishes your shortcode needs.

 = Are there any troubleshooting steps you'd suggest I try that might resolve my issue before I post a new thread? =

-First, make sure that you're running the latest version of The Events Calendar (3.5 as of this release).
+First, make sure that you're running the latest version of The Events Calendar (3.5.1 as of this release).
 If you're running Events Calendar PRO it needs to match the version number of The Events Calendar.
 And if you've got any other add-ons, make sure those are current / running the latest code as well.

 The most common issues we see are either plugin or theme conflicts.
-You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar 3.5 is running on your site.
-If the issue persists from there, revert to the default Twenty Thirteen theme.
+You can test if a plugin or theme is conflicting by manually deactivating other plugins until just The Events Calendar 3.5.1 is running on your site.
+If the issue persists from there, revert to the default Twenty Fourteen theme.
 If the issue is resolved after deactivating a specific plugin or your theme, you'll know that is the source of the conflict.

 Note that we aren't going to say "tough luck" if you identify a plugin/theme conflict.
 While we can't guarantee 100% integration with any plugin or theme out there, we will do our best (and reach out the plugin/theme author as needed) to figure out a solution that benefits everyone.